msmsmonika/SapientEHubDemo/README.md

 3. We can sort as per Rating or Likes both by clicking on top tabs.
 4. If we click on top right search button, it will slide down the search bar where one can search using tags.
 Tags will be auto completely populate as you type.
 5. If one clicks on any link of the product, it will open in a new window the respective link.

+Note:
+This page will require internet connection to load the fonts and material icons.